codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 ### grabCookie

+Returns cookie in JSON format.
+If name not passed returns all cookies for this domain.

 Gets a cookie object by name.
 If none provided gets all cookies.
 Resumes test execution, so **should be used inside async function with `await`** operator.